Revenue growth is one of the factors to consider when buying a stock. It’s no exception for General Motors (NYSE:GM).

 As of 3Q 2021, GM’s consolidated operating income came in at $11 billion USD, one of the highest the company has ever seen since fiscal 2020.

 GM’s Operating Margin (TTM)

-The operating income may not tell us the whole picture.
+The operating income alone may not tell us the whole picture.

-As such, we will look at GM’s operating margin in this discussion to find out the percentage of revenue that is converted to operating profit.
+In this aspect, we will look at GM’s operating margin in this discussion to find out the ratio of revenue that is converted into operating profit.

 In other words, GM’s operating margin measures how much of that revenue is squeezed into profitability, after accounting for expenses such as costs of sales, R&D and SGA.

 Keep in mind that the operating margin still leaves out other expenses such as interest costs and taxes.

 That said, according to the chart, GM’s TTM operating margin has been on a decline and reached a low point of only 1% in 2Q 2020 before recovering to 8% in 3Q 2021.

 In this aspect, GM’s operating margin is on a V-shaped trajectory, with the latest quarter having one of the best operating margins the company has ever seen.

 GM’s automotive operating income and GM Financial’s operating income have both recovered significantly in fiscal 2021 as seen in the chart above.